-So, it’s important to take time to complete your profiles.
-For example, if you’re working in the construction industry, make sure you’ve included any building and construction courses you’ve done, such as a diploma of building, but leave out the beginner’s retail position you started at the supermarket when you were 15.
+So, it’s important to take the time to complete your profiles.
+For example, if you’re working in the construction industry, make sure you’ve included any building and construction courses you’ve done, such as a diploma in building, but leave out the beginner’s retail position you started at the supermarket when you were 15.

 It’s also important not to go overboard with how many social media platforms you use.
 Pick the ones you’re able to spend the most time on and that are most relevant to your industry.
 It’s better to manage fewer platforms really well than overcommit.

 It’s called “social” media for a reason.
 To highlight your profiles, it’s important to stay active and make an effort to regularly interact, share posts and update your content.

 No matter what industry you’re working in, using social media is a simple way to show off your connections.
 You can build your online presence by joining industry groups and following industry influencers.

 If you’re trying to optimize your business’s Facebook page, make your “Likes” public so others can see the circles you’re in and the professional groups and businesses you’re interested in.
 The same applies to LinkedIn and other social media channels.

 Let’s say you’ve just finished a course and you’re looking for a job.
 If you want to make the right impression on hiring managers and potential employers, take time to clean up your social media profiles.

 The truth is, people, judge you based on what you post, how you act, and who you’re connected with on social media.
 But there are things you can do right away to clean things up.